eea/helm-charts/sources/elastic7/README.md

 <dl>

+  <dt>Version 0.1.14</dt>
+  <dd>Fixed Kubernetes ingress validation error - prevented creation of ingress with empty rules when hostname is not properly set.
+Added proper hostname validation to ensure ingress is only created when valid hostnames are configured.</dd>

   <dt>Version 0.1.13</dt>
   <dd>Improved Kibana ingress validation - fixed issue where ingress was not generated when using Rancher UI due to overly strict hostname validation.
 Simplified template logic for better compatibility with different deployment methods.</dd>